-The Student Suspension Indicator will measure the number of out of school suspensions per 100 students prekindergarten through grade twelve.
+The Student Suspension Indicator will measure the number of out of school suspensions per 100 students pre-kindergarten through grade twelve.
 The rate is calculated by dividing the total number of suspensions by the total number of students enrolled and multiplying this by 100.
 Students who are suspended have lower student achievement and are more likely to be retained and drop out of school.
 In Rhode Island, males, students of color, students with disabilities, and students who are economically disadvantaged are more likely to be suspended (InfoWorks!
 2015).

 In order to determine if this indicator will allow for meaningful differentiation of schools, an analysis of historical student out of school suspension data was conducted.
 The analysis demonstrates that there is a large range in suspensions per 100 students among schools (0 per 100 to over 600 per 100 students).
 The per-100 rate of student suspensions at the 25th percentile of schools is 3.7 and is 53.25 at the 75th percentile of schools.
 Additional analysis at the elementary, middle, and high school level reveals that there is differentiation at all levels, although more differentiation at the middle and high school levels.
 This indicator will be calculated and reported annually for the all-student subgroup, as well as disaggregated for each major subgroup of students in the state for all schools.
+Rhode Island will use the following cut scores to assign points for the Student Suspension Indicator.